 Earth Notes: Manage the Heat Maltese Style

 Ignore the clickbait headlines and wild scare stories in the sensationalist 'meeja'.
-Good insulation in your house will not cook you the moment that the summer sun peeps out from behind the snowclouds!
+Good insulation in your house will not cook you the moment that the summer sun peeps out from behind the British summer snowclouds!

 On the contrary, good insulation, glazing and shutters, reflective blinds, curtains, and chosing when to open and close windows and use other ventilation, can all help keep your house cool when it's a scorcher outside.